Jayuda/meteor-electron/README.md

 <dl>
   <dt>icon</dt>
   <dd>platform dependent icon paths relative to Meteor application root (not `appSrcDir`).</dd>
   <dd>For Linux installers you can provide either a string with the path to the icon file or an object for multiple resultions as in the example (learn more <a href="https://www.npmjs.com/package/electron-installer-debian#optionsicon">here</a>).
-For linux icons you can even provide absolute paths, as they are resolved successfully.
+For linux icons you can even provide absolute paths, as they are managed successfully.
   <dt>version</dt>
   <dd>must confirm to <a href="https://docs.npmjs.com/getting-started/semantic-versioning">semver</a>.</dd>
   <dt>rootUrl</dt>